Bound by Corruption by BelovedStranger

 The inugami ignored the men on foot surrounding him, their shifty postures conveying their uneasiness at his sudden appearance in their midst.
 They sensed something wasn’t quite right with him, and well they should, Kagome thought with a sinking sensation in the pit of her stomach.

 Sesshomaru’s attention never wavered from the fat horseman.
-An ugly scar marked his left cheek, curling above his upper lip, which gave him a permanent snarl.
+An ugly scar marked the man’s left cheek, curling above his upper lip, which gave him a permanent snarl.
 Cruel eyes regarded Sesshomaru under bushy brows.

 “Are you the leader here?”
 Sesshomaru inquired coolly, seemingly unimpressed by the man’s show of bravado.